Discontinuous transition to active nematic turbulence

 In summary, we have found a discontinuous transition to unconfined active nematic turbulence.
 This result contrasts with the continuous transition found both for active nematics in channel confinement \cite{doostmohammadiOnsetMesoscaleTurbulence2017} as well as for high-Reynolds pipe flow \cite{avilaOnsetTurbulencePipe2011,lemoultDirectedPercolationPhase2016,sanoUniversalTransitionTurbulence2016,shihEcologicalCollapseEmergence2016,barkleyTheoreticalPerspectiveRoute2016,goldenfeldTurbulenceProblemNonequilibrium2017a,mukundCriticalPointTransition2018,avilaTransitionTurbulencePipe2023,hofDirectedPercolationTransition2023a,lemoultDirectedPercolationPuff2024}.
 These transitions have critical behavior in the directed percolation universality class.
 Our finding of a discontinuous transition reveals that the onset of active nematic turbulence needs not exhibit universal behavior.

 Why does the transition change from continuous to discontinuous in the absence of confinement?
 We propose that the transition is discontinuous due to the long-ranged hydrodynamic interactions of Stokes flow.
 Through them, the flow field is coupled across the entire system, and hence it is either globally laminar or globally chaotic.
-Indeed, our simulations never show spatial coexistence of laminar and turbulent regions.
+To probe this idea, we followed Ref. \cite{doostmohammadiOnsetMesoscaleTurbulence2017} and obtained kymographs of enstrophy, $\epsilon(x,t) = |\omega(x,t)|^2$, where $\omega$ is the vorticity.
+Upon an increase in activity, we find a global switch from laminar oscillatory flow to chaos (\cref{fig:enstrophy-kymo}).
+All points in the system become chaotic simultaneously; we find no spatial coexistence of laminar and turbulent regions.
 As a result, the system has to switch discontinuously to chaos.

 In contrast, the directed-percolation transition takes place through spatiotemporal intermittency, in which localized puffs of turbulence coexist with a laminar background \cite{hofDirectedPercolationTransition2023a}.
 This spatial coexistence allows the turbulent phase to emerge continuously: As either the activity or the Reynolds number increases, the turbulent phase fills more space.
-We speculate that spatial coexistence of different flow states is possible for confined active nematics because the no-slip condition at the channel walls screens the long-ranged hydrodynamic interactions, thus decoupling different regions of the system \cite{doostmohammadiOnsetMesoscaleTurbulence2017,hardouinReconfigurableFlowsDefect2019}.
+We speculate that spatial coexistence of different flow states is possible for confined active nematics because the no-slip condition at the channel walls cuts off the long-ranged hydrodynamic interactions, thus decoupling different regions of the system \cite{doostmohammadiOnsetMesoscaleTurbulence2017,hardouinReconfigurableFlowsDefect2019}.
 Similarly, in high-Reynolds flows, flow perturbations do not propagate instantaneously across the system, which enables turbulent puffs to progressively invade laminar regions in the process of spatiotemporal intermittency \cite{avilaOnsetTurbulencePipe2011,hofDirectedPercolationTransition2023a}.
-Recent work showed that suppressing spatiotemporal intermittency, either by numerically eliminating turbulent structures \cite{Gome2024} or via body forces in experiments \cite{zhuangDiscontinuousTransitionShear2023}, renders the transition to inertial turbulence discontinuous.
+Recent work showed that suppressing spatiotemporal intermittency, either by numerically eliminating turbulent structures \cite{Gome2024} or via body forces in experiments \cite{zhuangDiscontinuousTransitionShear2023} and theory \cite{Jayasingh2025}, renders the transition to inertial turbulence discontinuous.
 Analogously, we propose that, in unconfined active nematics, hydrodynamic interactions suppress spatiotemporal intermittency, hence yielding a discontinuous transition.